johnnovak/RML-Amiga/docs/docs/manual/installation.md

     rightholders" (who are far removed from Commodore and the original creators of the Amiga) or just download them from somewhere makes very little difference in the grand scheme of things.
 Up to you, really.
-If you decide to pay for them, you'll need to purchase the full ROM set, not the "value edition".
+If you decide to pay for them, make sure to purchase the full ROM set, _not_ just the "value edition".

 ## Versioning & updates